 The personal liability policy can be issued to either the shop owner or the artist.
 This is for accidental events that might cause harm or discomfort to the clients.
 There are multiple reasons to carry this type of insurance.

 For financial protection from professional disagreements is the reason for this specific policy.
 This

 includes an unfavorable result of the artist’s work and can include the client becoming injured with an

 infection, a disease or just unhappy with the final results.
-The policy will cover the financial costs

 What type of cover should the owner of a Tattooist Studio have ?

 They type of tattoo insurance can vary dependent upon a number of factors.
 For example if you operator a mobile service or work from a studio.
-If the latter you will most likely need buildings cover, but check with landlord first as this may already be in place.
+If the latter you will most likely need buildings cover, but check with your landlord first as this may already be in place.
 Below are the main key areas that should be considered when taking out tattoo insurance to help protect your business operation.

 If you own or rent a tattooist studio it is important to ensure that you have building and premises insurance included in your tattoo insurance policy, If your studio has a shop front you will need to include this plus any grills or roller shutters that you have added to secure your premises.
-In addition having these additional extra security measures will help reduce your annual premium costs.
+In addition having these additional extra security measures should help reduce your annual premium costs.
 The buildings cover should be sufficient to pay for a total rebuild should the worst event occur.

 The shop owner should also cover each of their employees with worker compensation, personal and professional liability insurance policies.
 This has to include all employees whether or not they are paid, full or part time and even students in training.